M76XL Imperial Four XL Manual

 Your Dishmaster will work best if you routinely perform this procedure.
 Make it a habit to take a few moments and back flush every time your tank runs empty and before refilling.Aerator

-If the water stream from the spout is weak or uneven, the aerator may have an accumulation of particulate that has come through your water lines.
-Follow this procedure to remove the particulate.
+If the water stream from the spout is weak or uneven, the aerator may have an accumulation of sediment and particles that come through the water lines.
+Follow this procedure to remove the sediment and particles.
 Plug or cover your sink drain(s) so that no small parts will go down the drain if you drop them.
 If you must use pliers to remove the aerator, pad the jaws with a cloth to prevent scratching the surfaces.